West Coast Coastal Pelagic Species

 - If landings in the live bait fishery reach 2,500 mt, NOAA Fisheries will impose a 1-mt trip limit on retention of Pacific sardine in the live bait fishery.

-- A 20 percent (by weight) incidental catch allowance per landing will be applied to other CPS primary directed commercial fisheries (e.g., Pacific mackerel).
+- A 20 percent (by weight) incidental catch allowance per landing applies to other CPS primary directed commercial fisheries (such as Pacific mackerel).

-- A 2 metric ton per trip incidental catch allowance will apply to non-CPS fisheries.
+- A 2 metric ton per trip incidental catch allowance for non-CPS fisheries.

 - All catch will be subject to an annual catch target (ACT) of 4,000 mt.
-If the 4,000 mt ACT is harvested by all fishing sectors combined, then NOAA Fisheries will impose a 1-mt trip limit on Pacific sardine caught as live bait, and a 1-mt trip limit on incidentally-caught Pacific sardine when caught while targeting other CPS.
+If the ACT is harvested by all fishing sectors combined, then NOAA Fisheries will impose a 1-mt trip limit on Pacific sardine caught as live bait, and a 1-mt trip limit on Pacific sardine incidentally caught while targeting other CPS.

 If the fishery attains the ACT in either fishing season, the directed fishery will close, reserving the 1,000-mt difference between the harvest guideline and ACT as a set-aside for incidental landings in other CPS fisheries and other sources of mortality.